lukaszzborek/Langfuse-dotnet/README.md

 # WORK IN PROGRESS

 # LangfuseDotnet

 <a href="https://www.nuget.org/packages/zborek.LangfuseDotnet/">
  <img src="https://img.shields.io/nuget/v/zborek.LangfuseDotnet" alt="NuGet">
 </a>

 A .NET client library for [Langfuse](https://langfuse.com) - an open-source observability and analytics platform for LLM applications.
 This library enables you to track, monitor, and analyze your AI application performance and behavior.

 ## Features

 - Create and manage traces, spans, events, and generations
 - Automatic background ingestion of observability data
+- All endpoints for Langfuse API
 - Integration with dependency injection
 - Support for both .NET 8.0 and 9.0
 - Customizable configuration options